 The Sustainability Tracking, Assessment & Rating System™ (STARS) is a self-reporting tracking and rating system for sustainability performance at colleges and universities.
 Colleges and universities reporting to STARS can earn credits and points to achieve bronze, silver, gold, or platinum rating by demonstrating efforts in sustainability in four major categories: Academics, Engagement, Operations, and Planning & Administration.
 Lehigh submitted its second report to STARS in July 2016, and received a silver rating.
-This is an improvment from Lehigh's initial rating of bronze in 2015!
+This is an improvement from Lehigh's initial rating of bronze in 2015!

 Read some of the highlights from Lehigh's 2016 STARS report: